 "Maybe the previous game lacked a certain element of the quality of things that are needed in terms of being complete," was his delicate, somewhat awkwardly worded reply.

-We know what he means.
+We can guess at what he means.
 Not enough hooks, blocks, tackles, rucks.
 Forwards having it all their own way.

 The drawn match basically was just too Munster-ish for his liking.
 The replay was played on the Leinster team's terms.`